 As we reflect on the depraved state of the world today and the shockingly apostate condition of Christendom, we have to acknowledge that we are also living in perilous times, when men are lovers of self, lovers of money, boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, unloving, irreconcilable, malicious gossips, without self-control, brutal people, haters of good, treacherous, reckless, conceited, lovers of pleasure rather than lovers of God – holding to a form of godliness, yet denying its power.

-Heavenly Father, as I read through Your word I realise how quickly and easily a man of God or a woman of faith can become derailed, when they begin to follow the things of this world.
-Keep me low at the cross, broken before You and teach me the lessons You would have me learn from Your righteous dealings with Israel.
-Thank You, that in Your grace You still maintain a tiny remnant of believers and I pray that I too may be one that does not stray from the path of peace but stands firm on the Word of truth.
-This I ask in Jesus name, AMEN.
+Heavenly Father, as I read through Your Word, I realise how quickly and easily a man of God or a woman of faith can become derailed when they begin to follow the things of this world.
+Keep me low at the Cross, broken before You, and teach me the lessons You would have me learn from Your righteous dealings with Israel.
+Thank You that in Your grace, You still maintain a tiny remnant of believers that do not stray from the path of peace but stand firm on the Word of truth.
+I pray that I too may be counted among the remnant.
+This I ask in Jesus' name, AMEN.